 Ghana also has a sizeable number of Muslims in its population.
 The Eid-al-Fitr is an Islamic holiday.
 It marks the end of Ramadan and is celebrated in many countries around the world.
-This year’s Eid-al-Fitr is scheduled to hold on May 13, however, it is subject to the visibility of the moon.
+This year’s Eid-al-Fitr is scheduled to be held on April 21, however, it is subject to the visibility of the moon.

-This is the second-most-important holiday in the Islamic calendar.
-It commemorates the willingness of prophet Ibrahim to sacrifice his youngest son.
+This is the second most important holiday in the Islamic calendar.
+It commemorates the willingness of the prophet Ibrahim to sacrifice his youngest son.
 The date for this holiday usually varies with the Islamic calendar.
-This year’s Eid-al-Adha is scheduled to hold on July 20, however, it is subject to the visibility of the moon.
+This year’s Eid-al-Adha is scheduled to be held on June 28, however, it is subject to the visibility of the moon.

 9. Founder’s Day – August 4